-Participants will learn techniques designed to increase the fullness and richness of their voices, to increase vocal range and breath support, plus vocal projection.
+Participants will learn techniques designed to increase the richness and fullness of their voices, to increase their vocal range and breath support, plus vocal projection.
 Course is scheduled at Berwick Comox, 1700 Comox Avenue, Comox.

 This is an interactive class in which writers and would-be writers may share their work and have it gently appreciated and critiqued by others.
 Each two hour class will be followed by an optional hour for discussion of writing improvement.

 Our culture has taught us to communicate in a way that perpetuates conflict and pain.
-The four-step process of Compassionate Communication teaches us how to listen and speak authentically from the heart and bring peace to our lives.
+The four step process of Compassionate Communication teaches us how to listen and speak authentically from the heart and bring peace to our lives.
 The class focuses on practicing these skills with real life examples.
 Please read Marshall Rosenberg's Non-Violent Communication: A Language of Life.

 Death is inevitable.
-Before and after that day, there may be health care decisions to make, information required for estate probate, many arrangements to be made, and wishes to be followed.
-We can be kind to those we leave behind, making it easier to handle all that will be required of them.
-This course will guide and encourage you to clarify your wishes, gather information and documentation into one place, and have "the conversation."
+Before and after that day, there will be health care decisions and arrangements to be made, information required for estate probate, and wishes to be followed.
+We can be kind to those we leave behind by making it easier to handle all of that.
+This course will guide and encourage you to clarify your wishes, gather information and documentation into one place, and have "the conversation".

-Learn how to use iMovie on a MAC computer to turn your holiday photos into a movie with music and titles, for playing on your TV, IPad, Apple TV, and computer.
-Students must have working knowledge of the "Photos" program and Mac computers, as well as bring a selection of photos and music on a memory stick.
+Learn to use iMovie to turn your photos into a movie, with music and titles, for playing on your TV, iPad, etc. Must have working knowledge of Photos program and Mac computers.
+Bring photos and music on a memory stick.

 Selective coverage of my favourite applications ("apps") and features including Internet use and management, e-mail, photo sharing and albums, word processing, dictation, printing, presentations, iCloud storage, and iPad maintenance/manuals.
 Apps covered include those for news, sports, radio stations, games, birdwatching, currency conversion, hearing aid management and marine traffic.
 This is an intermediate course for people who have a basic familiarity with their iPad.

 The educational and devotional benefit of this course is the realization, through actual experience, that all traditions are based in the same spirit.
-Like yoga, devotional chanting unites us with the essential energy of the universe: God, The Tao, The Voice, Great Creator, or re-creative energy found in nature.
+Like yoga, devotional chanting unites us with the essential energy of the universe: God, the Tao, the void, the Creator, or the re-creative energy found in nature.
 All are encouraged to participate and all levels of singing ability are welcome.
 Course is scheduled at Berwick Comox, 1700 Comox Avenue, Comox.

 Learn/review rules of the road and safety skills through classroom, parking lot and on-road activities.
 Participants should be comfortable handling their bikes.
-Please bring your bike, helmet, suitable clothing, water, and a snack.
-A mandatory $10 CV Cycling Coalition Membership fee is payable at the beginning of the course (for insurance).
+Bring bike, helmet, suitable clothing, water, snack. $10 CV Cycling Coalition membership fee for insurance will be collected with tuition.

-These 2 - 3 hour hikes, covering variable terrain for 7 - 10 km, are suited for those who enjoy walking or hiking regularly.
+These 2 - 4 hour hikes, covering variable terrain for 7 - 10 km, are suited for those who enjoy walking or hiking regularly.
 We will do hikes from Bowser to Campbell River, so car pooling is encouraged.
-The hikes can be postponed due to extreme weather but otherwise go on, rain or shine.
+The hikes can be postponed due to extreme weather but otherwise go on rain or shine.
 Experience great exercise, discover new places, meet great people!

-Great benefit can be gained from Whole Food Plant-Based (WFPB) eating for health and curing many health-related conditions.
-The instructor is 77, in excellent condition (squash at least 5x a week).
+Great benefit can be gained from Whole Food, Plant Based (WFPB) eating for health and curing many health related conditions.
+The instructor is 77, in excellent condition (plays squash at least 5 times a week).
 The material taught in this class is all supported in the research literature.
 Recipes for delicious WFPB meals will be provided, with explanation, in class.

 In today's medicine, there is a lot of diagnosis and even more treatment, often of dubious value.
 This course examines this phenomenon critically by increasing understanding of what doctors do and why they do it, the influence of statistics, the role played by academic institutions and the Jekyll and Hyde personality of the pharmaceutical industry.